reiver/article-20250227/README.md

 —
 as a real-life _Iron Man_.
 Although, Mr. Musk's opponents, critics, and detractors would likely characterize Mr. Musk as another of MCU _Tony Stark_'s alter-egos — the MCU villain Doctor Doom.
+Mr. Musk now has both fan and foe.

 Related to the AI-generated protest video
 —